Marion34-dev/CommuteCompanionApp/README.md

 # Welcome to Your Commute Companion App!

+## The app has been deployed here: https://commute-app.onrender.com (Please note it will spin down with inactivity so please be patient).

 After completing the Fundamentals of Sustainability and Technology course from IBM, I decided to create a program that promotes the use of public transport.
 This Java program makes an API call to the Transport For London (TFL) website.